oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     ![Screenshot of terminal output](./images/master-encryption-key-cdb2.png " ")

-    - If you look at the keys for SYSAUX & SYSTEM they match the keys at the bottom
+    - If you look at the keys for SYSAUX and SYSTEM they match the keys at the bottom
     - They are not encrypted at this point
         - If they were to be encrypted those are they keys that they would use